-Have you ever felt completely drained, depleted and exhausted around a particular person, for no apparent reason?
+Have you ever felt completely drained, depleted, and exhausted around a particular person, for no apparent reason?

-An energy vampire could be anyone: a friend, a family member, a colleague, an acquaintance, a child, a son or daughter, or even a romantic partner.
-If you’re a highly empathetic and caring person, it’s also possible to actively attract energy vampires into your life.
-Unfortunately, if you’re a highly compassionate person who doesn’t know how to set boundaries, it’s very likely that you’re surrounded by energy vampires left, right, and center.
+Essentially, an energy vampire could be anyone such as a friend, family member, colleague, acquaintance, child, son or daughter, or even a romantic partner.
+If you’re a highly empathetic caring person, it’s also possible to actively attract energy vampires into your life.
+Unfortunately, if you’re a highly sensitive person who doesn’t know how to set boundaries, it’s quite likely that you’re already surrounded by energy vampires left, right, and center.

 6 Energy Vampire Types

 Energy vampires prey on others because they are in pain.
 However, the important thing to remember is that you are NOT responsible for resolving their issues.
 THEY are responsible for sorting out their struggles.

 Often, an energy vampire leaves us feeling so drained that we are incapable of taking care of ourselves.
 As a result of constantly interacting with an energy vampire, we might feel chronically fatigued, depressed, anxious, irritable or angry.

 It’s vital that you learn how to “draw the line” and set boundaries around these types of people.
-Without learning how to identify the different types of energy vampires in your life, it will be difficult for you to practice self-nurturing and assertiveness.
+Without learning how to identify the different types of energy vampires in your life, it can be difficult for you to practice self-nurturing and assertiveness.

 Here are the six main energy vampire types out there: